safl/yace/docs/source/install/index.rst

 The above is all that is needed for the code-emission functionality of **yace**, however, to take things a bit further then **yace** utilizes a handful of other tools, compilers, build-systems and documentation generators.

+Installing these are describe in the following :ref:`sec-install-system` section.
+However, these are not needed to get started with **yace**, so you can skip it and go directory to the :ref:`sec-usage` section.

 .. toctree::
    :maxdepth: 2